-Unfolding mystery of “Runaway Dubai Princess" with American national - Desperate FULL LENGTH vi
+Unfolding mystery of “Runaway Dubai Princess" with American national - FULL LENGTH video

 This release is issued to assist authorities with the search for three missing people and to update the world’s media.